dorkydhruv/quinn-tower/README.md

 - [ ] Implement some db to store the file
 - [ ] Make reader so client can read the file
 - [ ] Implement cmd so this can be trigger by external service(watcher or something else)

+Message base service

+- default if primary sends tower file to cloudflare kv
+- always have a quic bi direction connection open
+- if validator goes down try to load backup with quic sending tower file
+- if quic connection fails then load backup from cloudflare kv